 by Beverly Adam (author of Two Lovers: the love story of Carole Lombard and Russ Columbo).

 Who wanted to portray Russ Columbo either in a movie or in a television musical?
-George Clooney, Tom Cruise, Tony Curtis, Perry Como for starters… Some of Hollywood’s biggest movie stars and singers considered taking on the challenge of portraying the well-liked handsome singer, violin virtuoso, and gifted songwriter, who had been engaged to marry film actress Carole Lombard.
+George Clooney, Tom Cruise, Tony Curtis, Perry Como for starters.
+Some of Hollywood’s biggest movie stars and singers considered taking on the challenge of portraying the well-liked, handsome singer, violin virtuoso, and gifted songwriter, who had been engaged to marry film actress Carole Lombard.

-1950’s Heartthrob Johnny Desmond (born: Giovanni Alfredo De Simone), the singer who had made a “White Suit Coat and a Pink Carnation” popular, had also recorded one of Russ’s biggest hits, “Guilty”, on his record label.
-Johnny, it was reported, had planned to make a musical out of The Russ Columbo Story and wanted to perform it on Broadway, and then turn it into a movie with a Hollywood production company.
-His plans fell apart when he disputed with NBC who claimed the rights and were planning a TV series based on Russ’s life.
-Johnny as late as 1975 still planned to do a movie about Russ.
+Heartthrob Johnny Desmond (born: Giovanni Alfredo De Simone), the singer who had made a White Suit Coat and a Pink Carnation popular, had also recorded one of Columbo’s biggest hits, Guilty, on his record label.
+Johnny Desmond, it was reported, had planned to make a musical out of The Russ Columbo Story and wanted to perform it on Broadway first, and then turn it into a movie with a Hollywood production company.
+His plans fell apart when he disputed with NBC who claimed the rights and were planning a TV series based on Russ Columbo’s life.
+Desmond, as late as 1975, still planned to do a musical motion picture about Columbo.
 He was interviewed by The Chicago Tribune at the Playboy Club’s living room and told the reporter, “I think the movie is going to be done.
 I had always planned to play Columbo, but now I think I should play his brother Fury.
-(He meant Fiore, Russ’s older brother).
+(He meant Fiore, Russ Columbo’s older brother).
 I’d like to do the voice over for Columbo (singing).”
-To my knowledge he never did.
-He passed away in 1985, not having achieved his goal to portray Russ’s life.
+He never did.
+Desmond passed away in 1985, not having achieved his goal to portray Russ Columbo’s life.

-George Clooney, the famously handsome actor/director, who owns a villa in Italy, had also considered making a movie about Russ Columbo based on the book Crooner Mystique by Dennis Penna.
+George Clooney, the famously handsome actor/director who owns a villa in Italy, had also considered making a movie about Russ Columbo based on the book Crooner Mystique by Dennis Penna.

-The only singer to complete a project and sing with the title: The Russ Columbo Story, was singer Paul Bruno, who released an album in 1960, where according to Billboard Chart, Paul “warbled tunes associated with Russ Columbo,” and the album cover featured several pictures of Russ.
+The only singer to complete a project and sing with the title: The Russ Columbo Story, was singer Paul Bruno, who released an album in 1960, where according to Billboard Chart Magazine, Bruno “warbled tunes associated with Russ Columbo,” and the album cover featured several pictures of Russ Columbo.
 For more information about Russ Columbo read my free blog: So how famous was Russ Columbo?